top of page

 Search

-Everything You Need to Know About Transferring
+What You Need to Know About Transferring Colleges

 Transferring is more common than one would think.
 Did you know that ⅓ of all students transfer to a different college at least once before they graduate?
-The most common reasons students transfer are financial issues, poor academic performance, or deciding on a new major and the current college doesn’t offer it.
+The most common reasons students transfer are financial issues, poor academic performance, or deciding on a new major, and the current college doesn’t offer it.
 Allow BestFit College Advisors to guide you through this step-by-step process.

 My advice is not to be too hasty to transfer without weighing all of your options.
 Ask yourself these questions: